treeman/jonashietala/drafts/how_i_wrote_my_book_using_pollen.markdown

 ---

-This is the markup I came up with:
+This is the tag I came up with:

 ```{.racket}
 ◊(define (money title #:img img #:date [date #f] . text)